 Frequency of Occurrence

-Once per room every five days.
+Accurate measure: Once per room every five days.

+Estimate: 50 times every week

 Rationale: Not every room gets booked and some people walk-in for their stay.
 However, reservations are also done very frequently.

 Miscellaneous

 The transaction feature can be improved upon and isolated into its own use case, which can be extended for use in providing other services.
 The Guest account feature can also be elaborated upon to improve user experience, and potentially support offering returning users rewards to promote business.